-I don't think you need convincing about the importance of training employees on safe work procedures.
+We don't think you need convincing about the importance of training employees on safe work procedures.
 You wouldn't be taking this course unless you appreciated instruction and training.
-In this module, we will be covering your safety instruction and training responsibilities, the safety topics that need to be trained, and the best way to train them.
+In this module, we'll cover your safety instruction and training responsibilities, the safety topics that need to be trained, and the best way to train them.
 The primary goal of safety education is to shape attitudes.
 Why?
 Well, a very important relationship exists among education, attitudes, and behavior.

 Safety instruction affects attitudes.